Michael E. Busch: Death

 Busch underwent a liver transplant in 2017.
 As his health declined, his supporters adopted the nickname "Iron Mike" to emphasize his strength and resilience as he tried to recover from the transplant.
 He reportedly fell ill with pneumonia on March 26, 2019, after a follow-up procedure.
 He was hospitalized at the University of Maryland Medical Center, where he died from complications of pneumonia and non-alcoholic steatohepatitis on April 7.
 Maryland Governor Larry Hogan ordered flags to be flown at half-staff following his death.
-Busch laid in state at the Maryland State House rotunda on April 15, 2019.
+Busch was laid in state at the Maryland State House rotunda on April 15, 2019.
 His funeral took place on April 16 at St. John Neumann Church in Annapolis and was followed by a reception at the Navy-Marine Corps Memorial Stadium.
 He was laid to rest on April 16, 2019.
 Tributes from across the state flowed in following Busch's death.

 Legacy

-In 2019, Maryland Hall, a cultural and arts center located in Annapolis, MD renamed their center the Michael E. Busch Center for the Arts at Maryland Hall, in honor of Busch, who had fought for funding for the institution throughout his career.
+In 2019, Maryland Hall, a cultural and arts center located in Annapolis renamed their building the Michael E. Busch Center for the Arts at Maryland Hall, in honor of Busch, who had fought for funding for the institution throughout his career.